11 Best Natural Dog Foods for Every Age and Size

 Best fresh food: The Farmer’s Dog Meal Plan

 If you had an option between prepackaged food and fresh food, what would you pick?
 Exactly.
 That’s why vets love the Farmer’s Dog.
 The meals are made with “human-grade ingredients, and their food is very fresh,” says Dr. Robinson.
 Beyond having tons of different meal-plan options, “they also have veterinary nutritionists overseeing their recipes and can advise you on which of their foods is best for your pet,” she adds.
+For more health-conscious doggy entrees, check out the best probiotic dog foods.

 - Pre-portioned, open-and-pour packs